kognise/obsidian-aviation/AIM/04 Air Traffic Control/01 Services Available to Pilots.md

         </div>
 3.  **Automatic Altitude Reporting**
     1. Most transponders (Modes C and S) and all ADS-B Out systems are capable of automatic altitude reporting.
 This system converts aircraft altitude in 100-foot increments to coded digital information that is transmitted to the appropriate surveillance facility as well as to ADS-B In and TCAS systems.
-    2. Adjust the transponder/ADS-B to reply on the Mode 3/A code specified by ATC and with altitude reporting enabled, unless otherwise directed by ATC or unless the altitude reporting equipment has not been tested and calibrated as required by 14 CFR Section 91.217.
-If deactivation is required by ATC, turn off the altitude reportin[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.217   Data correspondence between automatically reported pressure altitude data and the pilot's altitude reference.|14 CFR Section 91.217]]nsponder/ADS-B. An instruction by ATC to “STOP ALTITUDE SQUAWK, ALTITUDE DIFFERS BY (number of feet) FEET,” may be an indication that the transmitted altitude information is incorrect, or that the aircraft's altimeter setting is incorrect.
+    2. Adjust the transponder/ADS-B to reply on the Mode 3/A code specified by ATC and with altitude reporting enabled, unless otherwise directed by ATC or unless the altitude reporting equipment has not been tested and calibrated as required by [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.217   Data correspondence between automatically reported pressure altitude data and the pilot's altitude reference.|14 CFR Section 91.217]].
+If deactivation is required by ATC, turn off the altitude reporting feature of your transponder/ADS-B. An instruction by ATC to “STOP ALTITUDE SQUAWK, ALTITUDE DIFFERS BY (number of feet) FEET,” may be an indication that the transmitted altitude information is incorrect, or that the aircraft's altimeter setting is incorrect.
 While an incorrect altimeter setting has no effect on the transmitted altitude information, it will cause the aircraft to fly at a true altitude different from the assigned altitude.
 When a controller indicates that an altitude readout is invalid, the pilot should verify that the aircraft altimeter is set correctly.
         <div>

         <em>**NOTE-**</em>